 While my attention span has been all but nonexistent lately, novellas and short novels have been really helpful for keeping up with my reading challenges

 and feeling like I’ve accomplished things, i.e. finished books.

 I’m betting I’m not alone in this, so today I’m sharing some of the titles that may help you out as well.

-Because we’re here and we’re queer.
-Fellow demis, you’re not alone 💕
+Because this one’s for my fellow demis: we’re here and we’re queer.
+Our stories matter. 💕